-We are an inclusive community that supports the diversity of people who come together within a Christian context to grow and learn together.
-Your children will have the opportunity to develop lifetime friendships, mix with people whose culture is different from your own and to develop interests and career options that you never could have imagined.
+We are an inclusive community that supports the diversity of people that come together within a Christian context to grow and learn together.
+You will have the opportunity to develop life-time friendships, mix with people whose culture is different from your own and to develop interests and career options that you never could have imagined.

-Each student has the potential to bring their enthusiasm and creativity into our college and add to the positive ethos that is a part of our campus.
-We are privileged to live in one of the great places of the world and Gilson College seeks to give your child an advantage that will help them make the world a better place.
+Each student has the potential to bring their enthusiasm and creativity into our College and add to the positive ethos that is a part of our campuses.
+We are privileged to live in one of the great places of the world and Gilson College seeks to give you an advantage that will help you make the world a better place.

-I look forward to meeting you in person and getting to know you and your family better.
+I look forward to meeting you and getting to know you.
 God bless,